Resentment in Relationships: How to Identify and Overcome It

 Causes of Resentment in Relationships

-Resentment in a relationship can be due to unmet expectations, being taken advantage of, mistreated, or not being heard by your partner.
+Resentment in a relationship can be due to unmet expectations, being taken advantage of, being mistreated, or not being heard by your partner.

 1. Unrealistic expectations